The best knives for wood carving - featured photos

 Description

-Knife created in Košice, eastern Slovakia, in a small firm in business since 1994.
+Knife created in Košice, eastern Slovakia, in a small family business in operation since 1994.
 Handle made of hornbeam wood, unlacquered.
-Fixed, straight approximately 4-cm blade of stainless, high-carbon, hand-forged Japanese steel.
+Fixed, straight blade about 4 cm, made of tool steel, hand forged.

 I like it very much!
 The thing that impressed me the most is the handle.
 While it is not particularly ergonomic, it is made of unlacquered wood and pleasantly absorbs moisture from the hand even during the trickiest moments.
 Of course, knives don’t stay clean for long! 🤣🤣🤣